 Abdominal Muscle Strain or Inflammation

-It is usually the Rectus abdominus muscle which is damaged in an abdominal strain but other muscles in the stomach area (Internal obliques, External obliques) can be affected.
-Ruptures occur in weightlifters, throwers, gymnasts, rowers, wrestlers and pole vaulters and other sports which involve fast whole body movements and changes of direction.
-If the athlete returns to training before the injury is allowed to heal fully then repeated injuries may occur.
+An abdominal strain is a tear to the muscle or tendon usually of the rectus abdominus muscle although other muscles in the stomach area such as the internal obliques or external obliques can be affected.
+Ruptures occur in weightlifters, throwers, gymnasts, rowers, wrestlers, pole vaulters and other sports which involve fast whole body movements and changes of direction.
+If the athlete returns to training before the injury is allowed to heal fully then repeated injuries and chronic inflammation of the tendon may occur.

+A full rehabilitation program consisting of abdominal and core strengthening exercises.
+Chronic or persistent injuries may be given a steroid injection followed by rest for 2 weeks.
+In rare cases a surgeon may operate.
 If you rest as soon as there is sign of injury then it should not take more than a couple of weeks to heal.
 If you have ruptured the muscle the healing time will depend on how bad the strain is.